codygreen/llm_api_server/objective2/README.md

 In the Launcher window, click the _Python 3_ button under the Notebook section.
 You should now see a new window with the title _Untitled.ipynb_.
 Click the _Save_ button and call your file _text_summarization.ipynb_.

-Enter the following code to install dependencies:
+Enter the following code and press _shift + enter_ to install dependencies:

 ```shell
 !pip install transformers